mariuskimmina/awesome-coredns/README.md

 ## Community Plguins

+- [CoreDNS Blocklist](https://github.com/relekang/coredns-blocklist) - return NXDOMAIN response for any domain on preloaded lists.
+It can be useful to block malware domains or trackers.
+- [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.
+- [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.
+- [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.
 - [Bogus](https://github.com/missdeer/bogus) - return NXDOMAIN directly if the resovled IP is in the bogus list.

 ## Books